-- It is our conclusion there is a definite need to increase the quality and marketability of the current status of Jordanian handicrafts.
+- A listing of equipment needed to increase the productivity and quality of the - It is our conclusion there is a definite need to increase the quality and marketability of the current status of Jordanian fiber based handicrafts.
 There are problems that have to be solved in order to please the US market.
 Among them are wool cleanliness and softness, product quality, cost of heating water for dyeing, design limitations and speed of production due to their antique methods.
 There is also a need to create an identifiable market brand.
 Research into historic Bedouin hand-woven products, exploiting the popularity of Petra, and the mosaics of Madaba provide a wealth of source material. - A sample of the Awassii wool fiber was carried to the US for processing and to see if the quality could be improved.
 By careful carding and using Borax and vinegar, both inexpensive and readily available, it was possible to soften the yarn.
-The fiber wasn't suitable for fine wearables even with this level of processing.
+The fiber wasn't suitable for fine wearable's even with this level of processing.
 However, it will work well for bags, pillows, rugs, and needlepoint. - Bedouin designs are being adapted for use in the project.
-Once the samples are made and warp designs drawn they can be given to the weavers to copy.
-With the existing skills the Jordanian women have in combination with the new equipment they will be trained to use, these women will be able to develop their own designs in the future to reflect market demand. - The website for marking their products is still in development, but is currently complete enough to put on the Internet at anytime. - ✓ Completed preliminary cost of production budgets of growing selected organic natural dye plants as a possible high-value but low water use crop by community groups in the Badia.
-The crops would be a native source of supply for the proposed fiber arts activities. - ✓ On the basis of the results of the economic analysis of the community based water harvesting and range restoration activity, continue work to encourage others to initiate similar range restoration activities throughout the Badia region of Jordan. - ✓ Expand and formalize the data analysis to evaluate and identify superior shrub and perennial grass species from seeding evaluation study initiated in December 2007 for use in future restoration activities. - ✓ Continue with field research to evaluate the impact of controlled grazing and stocking rates on the study site, and the economic implications of these treatments.
-Continue to monitor existing rangeland rehabilitation project and to investigate potential future sites. - ✓ Completed preliminary analysis of data collected through the agricultural water use survey in the Al-Shamia area and prepared a draft report for internal review.
+Several samples have been made and warp designs drawn to be given to the weavers to copy.
+With the existing skills the Jordanian women have in combination with the new equipment they will be trained to use, these women will be able to develop their own designs in the future to reflect market demand. - The website for marking their products is still in development, but is currently complete enough to put on the Internet at anytime. - Work continued on appropriate market outlets for the fber arts products including a focus on wholesale outlets in the US, world-wide Internet sales directly to consumers, and in-country sales outlets. - Work also continued on assessing the financial feasibility of the proposed fiber arts business.